-Artwork from Visual Arts Brampton members, featuring: Aleksandra Skrabka, Bernie Schulze, Colleen Dee, Eric Hansen, Heather Moogk, Hye Jung, Mary Jones, Merlene Boyce, Susan Spiteri, & Sylvia Genders.
+Artwork from Visual Arts Brampton members, featuring: Aleksandra Skrabka, Anthony Marsella, Bernie Schultz, Colleen Dee, Eric Hansen, Hye Jung, Jaskaranpreet Singh, Jen Black, Manju Das, Merlene Boyce & Rick.

 Asha Viswanath